Special Educational Needs and Disability (SEND) in the Early Years

 - post-EY LIFT support including modelling of multi agency strategies.

-Download and complete the Equality and Inclusion Special Educational Needs and Disability Support Request (DOCX, 42.7 KB) and email to EYinclusion@theeducationpeople.org.
+Alternatively, you can download and complete the Equality and Inclusion Special Educational Needs and Disability Support Request (DOCX, 51.7 KB) and email to EYinclusion@theeducationpeople.org.

 For all other support see below.